croqaz/achaea.js/docs/Events.md

 ### game:start

-Emitted after a successful login, and after the initial GMCP Core.Supports.
+Emitted after a successful login, and after the initial `GMCP Core.Supports`.
-You can use this, eg: to call your defences-up.
+You can use this once, eg: to call your defences-up.

 ### game:quit

-Emitted after you typed "quit" and after you "begin to silently pray for preservation of your soul".
+Emitted after you typed "quit" and after you "*begin to silently pray for preservation of your soul*".
-You can use this to save some game states for next time, or stop any running background tasks.
+You can use this to save some game states for next time, or stop any running background tasks to prepare for a clean shutdown.

 ### game:text